Community support platform focused on clarity, trust, and action

 • Dense content reduces comprehension speed

-• Trust cues influence donation confidence
+• Trust cues strongly influence giving confidence

 07 · Key findings

-Three research themes shaped the redesign direction
+Three themes shaped the redesign direction

 Users wanted clarity before detail